-Right from the off, the audience are airlifted and dropped onto a serene mountain-top, a brutal playground where a group of teenage soldiers play nihilistic games and casually treat weapons as toys – their base a surreal trio of monoliths, whose use has long been forgotten.
-The team belongs to a rebel faction known at the ‘Organisation’ whose intentions are left purposefully ambiguous and have been charged with looking after an American engineer named ‘Doctora’ – her use to the faction, again, withdrawn from the audience – and a milk cow.
-From this beautiful, remote landscape above the clouds, the film follows the teens through the coarsening eventualities of warfare, navigating an environment where death and destruction is omnipresent.
+The audience are airlifted and dropped onto a serene mountain-top, where our central troop of teenagers play nihilistic games and casually treat weapons as toys: their base an imposing trio of monoliths whose use has been long forgotten.
+The team belongs to a rebel faction known at the ‘Organisation’ (whose intentions are as mysterious as the monoliths) and have been charged with looking after an American engineer important to their cause and a ‘milk cow’.

-Landes excels in finding lyricism in the bleak militarisation of these young minds, their loss of innocence a repeated theme, and spinning a sprawling survival yarn that routinely prods at the senses.
-Considering the mammoth logistical operation that must’ve gone into shooting Monos, praise must be heaped on Landes and cinematographer Jasper Wolf’s considered composition.
-Rich blues and deep greens prevail, tying together the film’s midway shift from mountain to jungle, breathing life into the film just as it threatens to drag.
+Landes excels in finding lyricism in the bleak militarisation of these young minds – their loss of innocence a repeated theme – and spinning a sprawling survival yarn that routinely prods at the senses.
+Considering the mammoth logistical operation that must’ve gone into shooting Monos, praise must be heaped on Landes and cinematographer Jasper Wolf’s majestic composition.
+Rich blues and deep greens prevail, tying together the film’s midway shift from mountain to jungle, and breathing life into the story just as it threatens to drag.

-Mica Levi’s score, as always, compliments the visuals with a disorientating and arresting score that helps the audience delve into the poisonous mindset of the organisation.
-Those looking for answers to the problematic subject matter may be left dry as the film is more concerned with the natural world, survival and the toll of war on young minds.
-From the initial spring atop the mountain base where Lady washes the blood from her face, cascading down to the final moments by the shores of the Amazon, Monos is a torrent of fantastically twisted magical realism.
+Mica Levi, as always, compliments the visuals with a disorientating and arresting score that helps the audience delve into the warped mindset of the Organisation.
+Those looking for answers to the problematic subject matter may be left dry as the film descends into a battle of survival and madness.
+From the initial spring atop the mountain base, cascading down to the banks of the Amazon, Monos is a torrent of fantastically twisted magical realism.